dagraham/etm-dgraham/README.md

   * i: Index: all items grouped hierarchically by index entry
   * j: Journal: journal entries grouped hierarchically by index entry
   * k: Konnection: items with @k konnection links either to or from the selected item.
+  * m: Timers: items with timers.
   * p: Pinned: items whose pin status is on.
   * q: Query: items matching a user specified query.
 Enter ? for query usage.
+  * r: Review: undated tasks sorted by the time since the task was last modified with the most recently modified last.
   * t: Tags: all items with @t tag entries grouped by tag
   * u: Used Time: all items with @u used time entries grouped by month and hierarchically by index
-  * U: Used Time Summary: used time aggregates grouped by month and hierarchically by index
+  * U: Used Summary: used time aggregates grouped by month and hierarchically by index
-  * x: Used Time Expanded: similar to Used Time but with @d entries displayed
   * y: Yearly Planning Calendar: compact monthly calendar by half year.

 ### Weekly Views